ashwwwin/furi/README.md

 If you face any issues with the HTTP API server, you can use the `furi http status` to debug.

-## Roadmap

-- Different Node versions can be read and handled from package.json and passed to the pm2 interpreter with nvm
-- Python MCP support
-- Tests (for the entire project)

-This is not in order, likely missing items and subject to change.

 ## Closing notes

 If you've made it this far, I hope you find Furikake useful and time saving.
 I built this for fun as a way for me to work with MCP's more hands on.
 If you wish to contribute, feel free to open an issue or a pull request.
 I will merge after I check out your changes.